 Reconstructive (plastic) surgery.
 If cancer surgery requires major tissue removal, such as removing the jaw, skin, pharynx, or tongue, reconstructive or plastic surgery may be done to replace the missing tissue.
 This type of operation helps restore a person’s appearance and the function of the affected area.
 For example, a prosthodontist may be able to make an artificial dental or facial part to help restore the ability to swallow and speak.
 A speech pathologist may then be needed to help the patient relearn how to swallow and communicate using new techniques or special equipment.
-Learn more about rehabilitation.

 In general, depending on the location, stage, and type of the cancer, some people may need more than one operation.
 Sometimes, it is not possible to completely remove the cancer, and additional treatments may be necessary.
 For example, surgery may be followed by radiation therapy and/or chemotherapy to destroy cancer cells that cannot be removed during surgery.

 Learn more about the basics of cancer surgery.